AliSultanov2000/You-look-like/README.md

 3) Choosing the optimal ML model
 4) ML model training (takes place in Google Colab environment, GPU is used)
 5) ML model pipeline formation
-6) Conclusion of the ML model in a Docker container
+6) Saving the entire pipeline in Docker Image

-The stack of technologies used: Python, Docker, Jupyter Notebook(Google Colab), Keras, OpenCV, NumPy, face_recognition
+The stack of technologies used: Python, Docker, Jupyter Notebook(Google Colab), Keras, TensorFlow, OpenCV, NumPy, face_recognition

 By translating the task into machine learning language, the task is a multi-class classification.
 The metric in the project is accuracy.